banool/Propertize/README.md

 ### mint and sell scenario:
 1. The user will "mint" the token.
-2. Once minted, the user will have to manually store it in the registry (this should be automatic).
+2. Once minted, the user will have to manually store it in the registry (this step should be automatic).
 3. Once the token is in the registry, the user can decide whether to list it for sale or not.
 If so, the token will be added to the marketplace.
 4. The token is sold, its ownership will be transferred to the buyer (swap coins for token).